gorbit99/tiny-slime/README.md

 > Some components are more prone to arriving dead, like BMI160.
 Because of this,
 > and just to be safe, make sure to get a few extras from everything.

+> [!TIP]
+> Some of the links above sell items in packs, rather than individually.
+For
+> example the resistors come in packs of 100.
+You don't need more than one of
+> those in your cart.

 > [!CAUTION]
 > Since the TP4056 module the PCB is using is unprotected, make sure to only
 > ever pair it with a battery that comes with a protection board.
 Usually